2018 United States House of Representatives elections in Missouri: District 7

 The seventh district takes in Springfield, Joplin, and much of the rest of rural southwestern Missouri.
-It has a PVI of R+23.
-The incumbent is Republican Billy Long, who has been represented the district since 2011.
-He was re-elected with 68% of the vote in 2016.
+Incumbent Republican Billy Long, who had represented the district since 2011, ran for re-election.
+He was re-elected with 68% of the vote in 20`6.
+The district had a PVI of R+23.

+Republican primary

-Long has been considered a potential candidate for the U.S. Senate in 2018.
+Long had been considered a potential candidate for the U.S. Senate in 2018.